GostLy/piBox-quickboxDashboard/README.md

 ## piBox (Raspberry Pi 4 seedbox using the automation script from https://swizzin.ltd)

-#### Customized pages for the swizzin quickbox panel
+#### Add mounted device as option for disk status displayed on the swizzin web panel

 First of all I am using a Raspberry Pi 4 (4GB version) as a seedbox running Raspbian Buster.
 So, I edited the swizzin setup.sh script to include Raspbian as an acceptable OS.
-The setup took about 50 minutes but ran with only a couple of minor errors that I was able to fix/clean up after the setup finished.
-For the most part the seedbox has been running pretty smoothly for over 1 week now.
+The setup took about 50 minutes and ran with only a couple of minor errors.
+Nothing that broke the apps from working, at least not any of the app options that I chose.

 ## If you would like to run the swizzin automation script on your Raspberry Pi (Raspbian OS) then you will need to do the following:
 #### download the swizzin "setup.sh" file and edit "setup.sh":